Japanese punctuation: Ellipsis

-Ellipses (リーダー rīdā (leaders), 点線 tensen (dotted line), or てんてん ten-ten ("dot dot") indicate an intentional omission or abbreviation, or a pause in speech, an unfinished thought or, at the end of a sentence, a trailing off into silence (aposiopesis).
+Ellipses (リーダー rīdā (leaders), 点線 tensen (dotted line), or てんてん ten-ten ("dot dot")) indicate an intentional omission or abbreviation, or a pause in speech, an unfinished thought or, at the end of a sentence, a trailing off into silence (aposiopesis).
 The ellipsis was adopted into Japanese from European languages.

-The ellipsis is often three dots or six dots (in two groups of three dots), though variations in number of dots exist.
-The dots can be either on the baseline or centred between the baseline and the ascender when horizontal; the dots are centred horizontally when vertical.
+The ellipsis is usually six dots spanning two characters of width; though variation in the number of dots or the width may be used as a stylistic choice or to signify different-length pauses.
+The dots should be centred in Japanese text; but some fonts may show them on the baseline as the same Unicode character is used for European languages as well.